 Why try to find the best vitamin C supplement?
 Aren't they all basically the same?
-Actually, no.

 Unless it explicitly states non-GMO, assume that it is made at least partially from GMO crops.